 ROI = (Revenues – Costs) / Costs

-With the 20 metrics I introduced in this article, you will be able to gain helpful insights into the crucial aspects of your app marketing strategy.
+With the 20 app marketing KPIs I introduced in this article, you will be able to gain helpful insights into the crucial aspects of your app marketing strategy.
 Depending on your app and business goals, not all of them might be useful, though.
 For instance, if your app is a premium app, tracking users’ lifetime value does not make sense, because it always equals the app’s price.
-So before you drain yourself in numbers, consider which metric actually is helpful and which is not.
+So before you drain yourself in numbers, consider which KPI actually is helpful and which is not.